wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/getting-started/update-the-siddhi-application.md

     ```

    Note that the third record you inserted does not appear in the Kafka consumer log because the value for the `name` field is not `ECLAIRS` and therefore, it is filtered out.

+## What's Next?
+Next, you can configure WSO2 Streaming Integrator to handle errors that can occur in the Streaming Integration flow of the `SweetFactoryApp` Siddhi application.
+To do this, proceed to [Step 7: Handle Errors](handle-errors.md).